New clinic for COVID-19 ‘long haulers’

 Do patients need documentation (positive COVID-19 test result) to get care?

-An initial telehealth visit will start with an assessment of the likelihood that a patient had COVID-19.
-This visit will include a review of symptoms, tests, and previously completed treatments.
+The visit will include a review of symptoms, tests, and previously completed treatments.
 In addition, we will assess behavioral health needs, quality of life, and impact on work and family.
 Recommendations for further evaluation and/or referral to relevant specialty care will be provided.